vantibyte/docs/README.md

 ## Translations

-Translations to other languages are absolutely appreciated, and can be created by cloning the `en` directory and updating each of the markdown files with their translated equivalent.
+Translations to other languages are absolutely appreciated, and can be created by copying the `en` directory and updating each of the markdown files with their translated equivalent.
 The `_config.yml` file will additionally require a new defaults entry to apply the language code to the directory (see the bottom of the file for examples).
+The name of the directory and entry in the config should be the internationally recognised two-letter language code.

 The `lang_ref` attribute in the frontmatter should not be changed, as this is used to link together the alternate translations automatically, however the Title and Description should be localised.

 Localised screenshots should be stored under `/lang/assets` as they can then be referenced in the markdown via `../assets/`.
 English screenshots will remain in `/assets` as a fallback for all languages.